pa11y/pa11y/README.md

     -d, --debug                   output debug messages
-    -H, --htmlcs <url>            the URL or path to source HTML_CodeSniffer from -e, --phantomjs <path>        the path to the phantomjs executable
+    -H, --htmlcs <url>            the URL or path to source HTML_CodeSniffer from -e, --phantomjs <path>        the path to the phantomjs executable -S, --screen-capture <path>    a path to save a screen capture of the page to
 ```

 ### Running Tests